ucsf-web-services/ucsf_pattern_library/source/_patterns/02-molecules/messaging/error.md

 This is an error message.

 ### Usage
-An error message that can be displayed if something goes wrong for an end user that they need to fix.
+An error message can be displayed if something goes wrong for an end user.

 ### Accessibility Considerations
 There are no specific requirements for accessibility.
 Please ensure accessibility by testing the whole page, including this element, in context.